shoryukenpizza/WrathCombo/docs/Retargeting.md

 ## Capabilities of Action Retargeting

-Action Retargeting is meant to primarily remove our dependence on Redirect and Reaction, but additionally has a goal of opening up new possibilities for features that would hinge on targeting capabilities.\
+Action Retargeting is meant to remove our dependence on Redirect and primarily Reaction also aims to open up new possibilities for features that would hinge on targeting capabilities.\
 As such, it has similar capabilities to Redirect and Reaction, but with more data (since it's plugged into rotations).